pronecker/PokerHandEvaluator/README.md

 Project requires Java 18!

-To build the project simply run ./gradlew build in the root directory.
+To build the project simply run `./gradlew build` in the root directory.
-To execute the resulting jar is build/libs/PokerHandEvaluator.
+The resulting jar is build/libs/PokerHandEvaluator.jar.

-To execute the Jar run java -jar .\PokerHandEvaluator.jar
+To execute the Jar run `java -jar .\PokerHandEvaluator.jar`